What you need to know about dengue fever

 dengue fever cases globally: focus on central and south america, and parts of southeast asia

 Why the increased spread?
-Several factors at play, from changing distribution of the vectors themselves (mostly the Aedes aegypti and Aedes albopictus mosquitoes), as well as warming climates, record rainfall, and humidity.
+Several factors at play, from changing distribution of the vectors themselves (primarily the Aedes aegypti and Aedes albopictus mosquitoes), as well as warming climates, record rainfall, and humidity.
 While the viral fever is common in parts of Asia and the Americas, global warming has affected the reach of the mosquitoes that spread it.
 In September 2022, for example, France sounded the alarm about an outbreak of locally-transmitted dengue.

 In addition, deaths may be higher due to cross-reactivity with Covid-19 (see below), and/or the fragility of the medical systems in many countries around the world who are managing both ongoing high levels of Sars-Cov-2 infection plus underfunding or understaffing in the medical system.
 Perhaps people are also not realizing they have dengue, thinking they have Covid, and thus not seeking medical care when most crucial.
 And as countries have focused chiefly on Covid-19 the last few years, other surveillance programmes have missed funding or response support.